Build now

 Status

-Label it live, ecosystem-live, testnet, targeted, roadmap, or research.
+Label it live, testnet, targeted, roadmap, research, wrong, or unsupported.

 Failure mode